Time, necessarily derivative of light and length

-We hypothesize that these notations do not become the past.
+Within our mind’s eye we can see that these notations do not become the past.
 Each notation is always present; each is doing its work in making and sustaining this universe.
 All of time is always taken together and there is only the Now.

 One second, one minute, one hour: Assume 60 seconds in a minute and 60 minutes in an hour and 24 hours in a day.

 One day: 86,400 seconds.
 Out of the 200+ notations, one day is between the 160th and 161st notations.